brahmai-research/aiforcause/ReadMe.md

 # #AIForCause
 ### Empowering everyone with free-to-use API for ChatGPT.
-## AIForCause is a step that DEEPNIGHT takes towards advancing and democratizing the world of Artificial Intelligence.
+## AIForCause is a step that BRAHMAI takes towards advancing and democratizing the world of Artificial Intelligence.
 ![AIForCause Banner](https://github.com/deepnight-ai/aiforcause---FREE-APIs-to-AI-MODELS/blob/main/%23aiforcause.png?raw=true)

 # !!!UPDATES!!!